jump to navigation

 By the way, a note about why I am asking.
 I am reading Milne’s excellent notes on motives, and I therefore want to understand the notion of a non-neutral Tannakian category (page 10).
 As I understand it, this notion allows us to evade some of the standard problems in defining characteristic p cohomology; one of which is the issue above about traces in quaternion algebras.

-Working equivariantly for the action of a monoidal category May 22, 2009
+Working equivariantly for the action of a monoidal category

 I recently got an email question from Sergey Arkhipov with a question, which I couldn’t answer to my own satisfaction, so I thought I would throw it open to the peanut gallery.